alcionai/corso/website/blog/2023-2-4-where-to-store-corso.md

 }
 ```

 The `"prefix": "p"` parameter is unrelated to the subfolder `prefix` setting mentioned above.
-It simply tells Corso to
+It tells Corso to
 use the selected storage class for data blobs (named with a `p` prefix).
 By default, all other objects including
 metadata and indices will use the standard storage tier.